jacobrenn/LRCT/README.md

 Linear Regression Classification Tree

 This work is the product of [Jacob Renn's](https://www.linkedin.com/in/jacob-renn-934009141/) dissertation research at Capitol Technology University.
-This package implements the Linear Regression Classification Tree, and explainable, multivariate classififation tree.
+This package implements the Linear Regression Classification Tree, an explainable, multivariate classififation tree.

 ## Citation